GPC SIPP Ltd

 You might be eligible for compensation

-We're aware that many GPC customers were advised by independent financial advisers to transfer existing pensions into a GPC SIPP.
-Following the pension transfer, customers had their pension funds placed in high risk, non-standard investments, many of which have become illiquid.
+We’re aware that many GPC SIPP Ltd customers were advised by independent financial advisers to transfer existing pensions into the GPC SIPP.

-FSCS has already assessed and paid a number of claims made against IFAs already declared in default by us, in relation to advice customers received to transfer their pension into a GPC SIPP.
+We’ve already assessed and paid several customer claims against authorised IFAs declared in default by FSCS, in relation to advice they received to transfer their pension into a GPC SIPP.

 18 Jul, 2019